cis5710/cis5710-homework/hw3-singlecycle/hw3-singlecycle.md

 > We have recently updated the `riscv-tests` submodule with the binaries needed for testing your processor.
 Be sure you get those changes by running (from the root directory of your git repo) the command: `git submodule update --recursive riscv-tests/`

+> We have also recently updated our Docker image to add the `zip` utility, which is needed for submitting this homework.
+Be sure to pull this latest image, and restart your container using it.

 This homework has two milestones, described next.

 ## HW3A: ALU & Branch Instructions